Simon Tam: Media and public appearances

 In 2010, Tam started a music industry blog on his music company's website, Last Stop Booking (formerly Populuxe Entertainment).
 Soon after, became a frequent contributor for Music Think Tank, ASCAP, and had a regular column on the Huffington Post.
 Eventually, he published two books on the music industry, How to Get Sponsorships and Endorsements and Music Business Hacks.

 In late 2011, Tam began writing on racism and the Asian American experience for sites like CHANGELAB's Race Files and YOMYOMF.
 In 2012, his essay, "A Slanted View," was published in Where Are You From?
 An Anthology of Asian American Writing.
 Shortly after, he published numerous op-ed pieces on his trademark case, Matal v.
 Tam, for newspapers such as the New York Times and The Oregonian.
 He also began writing short pieces for feminist publication Bitch Media.

 In 2015, Tam's essay, Trademark Offense was published in Oregon Humanities magazine.
 It was later listed as an honorable mention in America's Best Essays 2016.

 In 2019, Tam published his memoir, Slanted: How an Asian American Troublemaker Took on the Supreme Court.
 The memoir covers multiple aspects of his life as an artist-activist, including growing up as a child of immigrant restaurant owners, falling in love with punk rock, and the journey to the U.S Supreme Court.
 It won the silver award for Best autobiography/Memoir from the Independent Publisher Book Awards.

 As a speaker, Tam often delivers keynotes and workshops for Fortune 500 companies as well as higher education organizations, with a focus on entrepreneurship, marketing, technology, and diversity and inclusion.
 He has made 13 TEDx appearances as a speaker and performer.
 In 2016, Tam joined President Barack Obama, George Takei, Jeremy Lin, and other celebrities in the #ActToChange campaign to fight bullying.

-Tam hosts the podcast show Music Business Hacks.
+Tam hosted the podcast show Music Business Hacks.
 In addition, he is a regular contributor for Billboard, Music Think Tank, ASCAP, and Huffington Post.
-In 2018, he established The Slants Foundation, a nonprofit organization that provides scholarships and mentoring Asian American artists looking to incorporate community activism into their craft.
+In 2018, he co-founded The Slants Foundation, a nonprofit organization that provides scholarships and mentoring Asian American artists looking to incorporate community activism into their craft.
 Tam also serves on the board of directors for numerous organizations.